vanncho/Data-Types-And-Variables/README.md

 Note: Some characters have a special purpose and will not be displayed as expected.
 You may skip them or display them differently.

 Note: You may need to use for-loops (learn in Internet how).

+Last line of file: test git from linux terminal (02/06/2017).